 As a group, students develop dissection techniques and learn all about the unique adaptability of this slippery marine creature.

 Using scientific tools, students collect their own data from local water samples and learn about water quality parameters.
 As a bonus, they are participating in a worldwide citizen science project.

 Addressing a world-wide environmental concern, this class has students use scientific tools to filter local water samples in search of plastic.
 This program is part of a statewide citizen science project.

-Classroom Boat Trawl (Coming Spring 2021)
+Classroom Boat Trawl (Coming Summer 2021)

 Students venture out on an Eco-Vessel Catamaran and learn about trawling, a collection technique, while enjoying a boat ride on the calm waters of the bay.

 Please click on the link below for our reservation request forms packet:

 If you have additional questions, please contact Sarah Rubin, firstname.lastname@example.org